siglun/danish-sonnets/README.md

 ```
 Column 1 is plotted against column 2.

-In this corpus it seems that aboutishness start at words occuring in
+In this corpus it seems that *aboutishness* start at words occuring in about
 25% of the sonnets, or less.

 As example we have death, dead and lethal etc in a number of